bookofproofs/bookofproofs.github.io/_sources/history/18th-century/strong.md

 * Strong was persuaded that chemistry was the subject for him principally through the inspiring influence of Silliman.
 * However Strong was also much influenced by Timothy Dwight, president of Yale from 1795 to 1817.
 * Dwight organised debates for the senior students and Strong afterwards said that it was Dwight's example during these debates which showed him how to think and argue logically.
-* In fact Strong did not follow his intentions in chemistry for Dwight recommended him as a mathematics tutor at Hamilton College.
+* Strong did not follow his intentions in chemistry for Dwight recommended him as a mathematics tutor at Hamilton College.
 * In 1812 the college was chartered as Hamilton College, the third institution of higher education to be established in the state of New York, and employed Strong from this time.
 * Four years later, in 1816, Strong was appointed as Professor of Mathematics and Natural Philosophy at the College.
 * After gaining a reputation as an excellent Professor of Mathematics, Strong was offered several professorships.